Sundin/Sundin/README.md

 Fullstack software engineer experienced in JavaScript, Java, Kotlin, Swift, Flutter/Dart, Python etc.
 I have been programming since 2003.

-- 🔭 I’m currently working on Volkswagen's new electrical vehicle platform.
+- 🔭 I’m currently working on a top secret project.
+- 🚙 Before that I was involved in software security for Volkswagen's new electrical vehicle platform.
+- ⚔️ On my spare time I'm writing an RPG app in Flutter (it's great!).
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning Angular.
+- ⚡ I also run a record label and play in several heavy metal bands.

 [Follow my blog!](https://sundin.github.io/)